 I love Christ because he invented bondage.

-No trawl through the archives would be complete without Family guy, where Jesus is a regular Special Guest Star.
-Here’s are a couple of instances:
+No trawl through the archives would be complete without Family guy, where Jesus is a regular Special Guest Star, such as:

 I must confess [sic] that there are already several related posts on this blog—Chumleys vinegar, more from Alan Bennett (WWJD, feet, and the Christmas card), the Matthew Passion incident, and so on.
-If you read the latter post, we can all end with a resounding chorus of Always look on the bright side of life.
-For “blaspehmy”, see also Patricia Lockwood.
+If you consult the latter post, we can all end with a resounding chorus of Always look on the bright side of life.
+For “blasphemy”, see also Patricia Lockwood.